Nekroze/codeforthought/chapter/playground.rst

 along with a series of tricks to manipulate and control them.
 It's kind of beautiful if you think about it.

-The goal is for you to learn how programming works, not just python.
-Play around with these data types in the python interpreter to get a better feel for how they work, because these things are almost entirely universal in programming.
+The goal is for you to learn how programming works, not just :term:`Python`.
+Play around with these data types in the :term:`Python` :term:`Interpreter` to get a better feel for how they work, because these things are almost entirely universal in programming.
 And once you get the basic concepts behind programming itself, the language you use becomes a trivial wrapper around your thoughts.
 Now that is